-Joffrey Baratheon is a 18-year old citizen of the Crownlands.
-He came to New Zealand some two years ago with his mother, Cercei who remarried a long term expat and the first time lover Rhaegar.
+Joffrey Baratheon is an 18-year old citizen of the Crownlands.
+He came to New Zealand some two years ago with his mother, Cercei who remarried a long-term expat and the first time lover Rhaegar.
 His best friend was an experienced immigration lawyer practising in Auckland.

-While living in the Seven Kingdoms, Joffrey was a unrelenting cause of troubles, who often became the subject of his mother’s resentment.
+While living in the Seven Kingdoms, Joffrey was an unrelenting cause of troubles, who often became the subject of his mother’s resentment.
 He was once convicted of mutiny and sentenced to two strokes of caning.
-Never learned of living in a law abiding society, Joffrey recently engaged in a daylight altercation with a group of by-passers one of whom received a minor injury.
+Never learned of living in a law-abiding society, Joffrey recently engaged in a daylight altercation with a group of by-passers one of whom received a minor injury.
 Joffrey ended up being criminally charged with common assault, and eventually sentenced to 40 hours community service.

 Cercei later instructs the immigration lawyer to prepare an application for a permanent resident visa for her and Joffrey.
 Unbeknownst to the immigration lawyer was Joffery’s criminal conviction which was never declared in the application properly.
 Cercei was gobsmacked to hear the news from the immigration lawyer that Immigration New Zealand has resorted to deporting Joffrey back to the Seven Kingdoms for two reasons: the criminal conviction and not declaring the mutiny conviction.